cardinalitypuzzles/cardboard/new-hunt-setup.md

 For Discord integration:

 * `DISCORD_API_TOKEN` - This is the "Token" for your bot, which you can find on the "Bot" settings page (you may have to click "Click to Reveal Token")
-* `DISCORD_GUILD_ID` - your server id.
-It's usually part of the URL when you're in your server: `discord.com/channels/<server_id>/<channel_id>`.
-You can also find it on the "Widget" page in your Server Settings.
-* `DISCORD_PUZZLE_ANNOUNCEMENTS_CHANNEL` - this is the id of the channel you want puzzle announcements (puzzle unlocked, solved, etc.) to be posted.
-The channel id can be found in the URL when in the channel: `discord.com/channels/<server_id>/<channel_id>`.
-You probably want to set this to something separate from the channel where you make human announcements or have general discussions since the puzzle announcements can be a bit noisy (users may want to mute the channel).
-* `DISCORD_TEXT_CATEGORY` - category to create text channels for puzzles under (defaults to "text [puzzles]")
-* `DISCORD_VOICE_CATEGORY` - category to create voice channels for puzzles under (defaults to "voice [puzzles]")
-* `DISCORD_ARCHIVE_CATEGORY` - category to archive solved puzzles' text and voice channels under (defaults to "archive")
-* `DISCORD_DEVS_ROLE` - the Discord role to tell users to ping in case of issues opening a puzzle's sheet link (defaults to "dev")

 Miscellaneous configs: